 See Related: Best Credit Cards for Overseas Travel

 Lake Lucerne is an ideal destination for people of all interests.
-Whether you’re looking to enjoy the scenery, hike, or ski in wintertime, there’s something waiting for you at Lake Lucerne.
+Whether you’re looking to enjoy the scenery, hike, or ski in wintertime, there’s something waiting for you in the Lake Lucerne region.

 The Vitznau-Rigi cable car is located near Lake Lucerne.
 This famous landmark has been operational since 1890.
 The view from this spot offers stunning views of Lake Lucerne and the Alps.